taichi-dev/taichi/src/README.md

  - *test*: unit tests

 # Troubleshooting
- - Run with debug mode to see if there's any illegal memory access;
+ - Run with debug mode to see if there's any illegal memory access; (TODO: this is broken in new releases)
  - Disable compiler optimizations to quickly confirm that the issue is not cause by optimization;

 # Bibtex